an image of someone dealing with a barbiturate addiction

 Addiction is a chronic and relapsing brain condition clinically described as substance use disorder.
 Barbiturate addiction is one of ten substance use disorders recognized by DSM-5-TR and is known as sedative, hypnotic, or anxiolytic use disorder.

-The diagnostic criteria for barbiturate addiction include:
+The diagnostic criteria for barbiturate addiction include some of these common barbiturate side effects:

 • Frequent use of barbiturates resulting in significant functional impairment or distress in life.